Oxygen Concentrator Rental in Breckenridge: Alleviate Altitude Sickness with Ease

 The majority of our clients find that nighttime is when they struggle the most.
 When you sleep, your breathing naturally slows down.
 At 9,600 feet, this slight dip in respiratory rate can cause your blood oxygen levels to plummet, leading to “periodic breathing” and frequent waking.

 A stationary oxygen concentrator is designed for high-output recovery.
-These units, like the Respironics Everflo or DeVilbiss 525DS, provide up to 5 Liters Per Minute (LPM) of continuous flow.
-They are remarkably quiet, often described as a soothing hum, and come with long extension tubing (often 25 to 50 feet).
+These units, like the Respironics Everflo or DeVilbiss 525DS, provide 5 to 10 Liters Per Minute (LPM) of continuous flow.
+They are remarkably quiet, often described as a soothing hum, and come with long extension tubing.
 This allows you to move freely around your hotel room or condo, and even take a bath or move from the bed to the sofa, while still receiving oxygen.

-We provide all necessary accessories, including fresh nasal cannulas and, upon request, “Y” splitters that allow two people to use a single machine simultaneously.
+We provide all necessary accessories, including fresh nasal cannulas and, upon request, “Y” splitters that allow two people to use a single machine simultaneously (10 LPM only).
 To ensure you get the most out of your device, we provide clear instructions on How to Use the equipment safely and effectively.

 Portable Oxygen Concentrator Rental in Breckenridge for On-the-Go Mobility